Wagonload freight

 In rail freight transportation the terms wagonload or wagonload freight refer to trains made of single wagon consignments of freight.
 In the US and Canada the term carload refers to a single car of any kind, and manifest train refers to trains made of diverse cars of freight.

 With competition from road transport rail freight transport is increasingly operated as unit trains, with wagonload less able to compete with road haulage.

 As of 2012 in Europe wagonload freight represents 30 to 40 percent of freight carried in many countries including France, Italy, Germany, Belgium; in other countries, including the UK and Romania, wagonload freight is a very minor aspect of rail freight transport representing less than 5% of rail freight transport.

 Overview

 Wagonload traffic typically consists of individual wagons load with goods at separate locations (goods shed), transferred to marshalling yards where the wagons are sorted by destination, then transported to a destination marshalling yard where individual wagons are separated and collected into trains per destination.

 By country

 Europe

-Wagonload is a diminishing sector of rail freight transport in the EU, - the percentage of rail freight transported as wagonload diminished from 45% to 35% from the late 1980s to 90s.
-The relative extent of wagon load traffic within the Europe varies considerably; in the 1990s within the EU an EFTA wagonload traffic accounted for approximately 40% of rail freight, whilst in eastern European counties the percentage was higher, around 60%.
+Wagonload is a diminishing sector of rail freight transport in the EU; the percentage of rail freight transported as wagonload diminished from 45% to 35% from the late 1980s to 90s.
+The relative extent of wagon load traffic within the Europe varies considerably; in the 1990s within the EU an EFTA wagonload traffic accounted for approximately 40% of rail freight, whilst in eastern European countries the percentage was higher, around 60%.